minchulkim87/tmlinktools/README.md

 python -m tmlinktools.us
 python -m tmlinktools.ca
 python -m tmlinktools.em
+python -m tmlinktools.gb
 python -m tmlinktools.combine
 python -m tmlinktools.index
 ```

-The US and EM update their data daily, and CA weekly.
+The US, EM, and GB update their data daily, and CA weekly.
+However, since GB update uses a "rollup" (not a daily diff) which is a huge zip file to download, weekly update should be more efficient than trying to download everyday.

 #### Structure